Tillandsia bulbosa: Secrets of the Bulbous Air Plant

-Tillandsia bulbosa is a fascinating air plant with long, tendril-like leaves.
-They flow and weave like a sea creature from the depths, and I personally love this alien looking plant.
+They flow and weave like a sea creature from the depths, and I personally love this alien-looking plant.

 That being said, as a mesic (tropical) species, Tillandsia bulbosa is tolerant to higher humidity and lower airflow.
-Which makes it one of the few Air Plants that can tolerate a static, closed terrarium environment – with a careful and considered approach.
+Which makes it one of the few air plants that can tolerate a static, closed terrarium environment – with a careful and considered approach.

 Where to Buy Tillandsia bulbosa Air Plants